wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.0.0 =
+* Next Gantry Framework Major Release.
+Please always do a full backup (files + database) of your site before upgrading!
+* LESS support
+* Responsive layouts are fully supported
+* Brand new Admin UI
+* Caching improvements
+* Filtering in the Assignments tab
+* Ability to choose a chrome per widget
+* Support for the new Dropdown menu
+* New Search Highlight gizmo to allow to highlight search query without losing page content formatting
+* Added back the gantryjson.class.php file for backwards compatibility with Crystalline
+* Many more!

 = 1.31 =
 * Fix for the caching issue which caused the "Fatal error: Call to a member function getGridcss()"